How Is The Density Of Gasoline Measured?

 So we take six divided by 8.325, which gives us the specific gravity of 0.7207 (6 ÷ 8.325 = 0.7207).

-So when you compare two fuels, one is 0.720, and another is 0.730, the fuel with the smaller number is lighter.
+So when you compare the density of gasoline between two fuels, one is 0.720, and another is 0.730, the fuel with the smaller number is lighter.

 Why Is Understanding Specific Gravity Useful?

 The density of gasoline has an influence on fuel metering, primarily for carbureted motors.
 Heavy fuel means dense fuel.
 As a result of using dense fuel without making adjustments, the carburetor’s float will sit higher than intended.
 If the carburetor float sits too high, the float needle will close too soon, and the fuel level will be too low.
 So if you’re switching fuels, adjust your carburetor accordingly.
 (Not just the floats, the whole thing).

 Specific Gravity is a Good Indicator of The Contents

 For the majority of race fuels, a lower specific gravity (lighter) fuel means it will have a high burn rate.
 And on the opposite end, a heavier fuel will burn slow.
 While this is not the case every time, it’s a good rule of thumb considering light hydrocarbons burn faster than heavier ones.

 Knowing what rate your fuel burns will determine how much spark advance is required to make peak power.